enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 ### Motivation:

-In this report, we utilize survival analysis to explore the implications of self-identified race, gender, and personality type to game show survival.
+In this report, we utilize survival analysis to explore the implications of known race, gender, and personality type to game show survival.
 In particular, we focus on the American classic TV series *Survivor*, which is currently on its 43rd season.
 In this show, each season 16 to 18 contestants are divided into tribes and navigate challenges within these social alliances in order to promote their own survival.[^1] Throughout each season, contestants are progressively eliminated by vote of their peers until there is a sole survivor.
 Given that aspects of identity heavily influence how people are perceived in a social context, we hypothesize that contestant outcomes may differ on the measures related to retention or screen time.

 ### Related Work: